Battle of Homildon Hill

 The Battle of Holmedon Hill or Battle of Homildon Hill was a conflict between English and Scottish armies on 14 September 1402 in Northumberland, England.
-The battle was recounted in Shakespeare's Henry IV, part 1.
+The battle was recounted in William Shakespeare's Henry IV, Part 1.
 Although Humbleton Hill is the modern name of the site, over the centuries it has been variously named Homildon, Hameldun, Holmedon, and Homilheugh.

 Background

 During the time leading to the repudiation of the Truce of Leulinghem, both Kingdoms began to raid the other.
 On 22 June 1402, a small force backed by the Scots government, returning from one such raid, was attacked and defeated by George Dunbar, the Earl of March's son, at the Battle of Nesbit Moor, at which no quarter was given.

 Archibald Douglas, 4th Earl of Douglas, arguably the most militarily powerful man in Scotland, and a key part of the Duke of Albany's administration, used the pretext of Nesbit Moor to lead a punitive expedition into England.
 With Murdoch of Fife, Albany's son, Douglas's army marched as far as Newcastle to avenge the battle.
 At the head of 10,000 men, he laid waste to the whole of Northumberland.